-PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR 2020 ANNUAL MEETING OF STOCKHOLDERS
+PROXY SOLICITED BY THE BOARD OF DIRECTORS FOR 2021 ANNUAL MEETING OF STOCKHOLDERS

-The undersigned hereby appoints Kurt J. Hilzinger and Bruce D. Broussard, and each of them, their attorneys and agents, with full power of substitution to vote as Proxy for the undersigned, as herein stated, at the Annual Meeting of Stockholders of Humana Inc. (the Annual Meeting) to be held at the Company's headquarters at 500 West Main Street, Louisville, Kentucky 40202, on Thursday, the 23rd day of April, 2020 at 9:30 a.m., Eastern Time, and at any postponements or adjournments thereof, according to the number of votes the undersigned would be entitled to vote on the proposals as set forth on the reverse side if personally present.
+The undersigned hereby appoints Kurt J. Hilzinger and Bruce D. Broussard, and each of them, their attorneys and agents, with full power of substitution to vote as Proxy for the undersigned, as herein stated, at the Annual Meeting of Stockholders of Humana Inc. (the Annual Meeting) to be held on Thursday, the 22nd day of April, 2021 at 9:30 a.m., Eastern Time, via live audio webcast at www.virtualshareholdermeeting.com/HUM2021, and at any postponements or adjournments thereof, according to the number of votes the undersigned would be entitled to vote on the proposals as set forth on the reverse side if personally present.